+In this guide, we’ll walk you through actionable steps to transform your outdated posts into high-performing assets.
 Before that, we’ll explain to you the benefits of updating old blog posts.

-How does Updating an Old Blog Post Help with SEO?
+How Does Updating an Old Blog Post Help with SEO?

 We update almost everything in our daily life, from clothing to hairstyle.
 When something gets old or outdated, we refresh it with something new.
 The same goes for blog posts.
 It can drive a myriad of SEO benefits to your website.
 They are: